The Black-Scholes Equation in Presence of Arbitrage: Arbitrage and Derivative Pricing

 \subsection{Approximate Solution of the Modified Black-Scholes PDE}

 In this subsection we derive a dependence relation between a call option price, the price of its underlying and the arbitrage measure $\rho$ in an implicit form.
 For this purpose, we assume that the arbitrage measure $\rho_t \equiv \rho$ is constant during the period considered, typically between $0$ and the derivative maturity $T$.
-As Vazquez and Farinelli \cite{FaVa12} discussed empirically, arbitrage measure is relatively small so we consider perturbations with respect to $\rho$ and seek an approximate solution of the modified BSPDE (\ref{NonLinearBS}).
-We note that the non linear term of the modified BSPDE (\ref{NonLinearBS}) is multiplied by $\rho$ linearly. \begin{theorem} For sufficiently small $\rho>0$, an approximated solution of the modified Black-Scholes PDE (\ref{NonLinearBS}) under the terminal condition $\Phi(T,X_T) = (X_T- K)^+$, where $K$ is the strike price at time $T$ on the discounted value of the underlying with constant volatility $\sigma$, is given by
+As \cite{FaVa12} discussed empirically, arbitrage measure is relatively small so we consider perturbations with respect to $\rho$ and seek an approximate solution of the modified Black-Scholes PDE (\ref{NonLinearBS}).
+We note that the non linear term of the modified Black-Scholes PDE (\ref{NonLinearBS}) is multiplied by $\rho$ linearly. \begin{theorem} For sufficiently small $\rho>0$, an approximated solution of the modified Black-Scholes PDE (\ref{NonLinearBS}) under the terminal condition $\Phi(T,X_T) = (X_T- K)^+$, where $K$ is the strike price at time $T$ on the discounted value of the underlying with constant volatility $\sigma$, is given by

 where

 and $u_0(\tau,y)$ is the solution of $(\partial _{\tau } - \partial^2_y )u_0(\tau , y) = 0$ with the initial condition $u(0,y) = \max \{ e^{\frac{y}{2}}-e^{-\frac{y}{2}} ,0 \} $, and

 The prime $^{\prime}$ denotes the derivative with respect to the second argument and $f._j$ is the derivative of the function $f$ with respect to the $j$th variable. \end{theorem} \begin{proof} By means of the change of variables as $x = Ke^y,t = T- 2\tau/\sigma^2$ and